Umurerwa3/alu-shell/io_redirections_and_filters/README.md

 - This script switches the current user to "betty" using the `su` command.

 #### 1-who_am_i
-- this script prints the effective username of the current user
+- this script prints the effective username of the current user using `whoami` command

 ##### 2-groups
-- this script prints all the groups the current user is part of.
+- this script prints all the groups the current user is part of using

 ###### 0-hello_world
-- this scripts prints 'Hello, World'
+- this scripts prints 'Hello, World' using `echo` command

+###### 1-confused_smiley
+-prints a script that displays a cconfused smiley using `echo` command